Purpose

 The value returned by the function referenced in

-is subject to the same restrictions as are the index columns of a B-tree index.
+column_expressionis subject to the same restrictions as are the index columns of a B-tree index.
 Refer to "Restriction on Index Columns".

 -